WordPress 4.9 has debuted, and this time the world’s most popular content management system has given developers plenty to like.

 Aside from enabling a rich post and page building experience, a meta goal is to move WordPress forward as a platform.
 Not only by modernizing the UI, but by modernizing the foundation.

 We realize it’s a big change.
 We also think there will be many new opportunities for plugins.
-WordPress is likely to ship with a range of basic blocks, but there will be plenty of room for highly tailored premium plugins to augment existing blocks or add new blocks to the mix.
+WordPress is likely to ship with a range of basic blocks.
+However, there will be plenty of room for premium plugins to augment existing blocks.
+Or add new blocks to the mix.

 To see all the changes of WordPress 4.9 please have a look at this article on WordPress.org